paulgmiller/paulgmiller.github.io/content/posts/2026-02-01-whatamidoing.md

 - QFC shopping: bought two meals and lots of other kitchen stuff
 - Set up parent–teacher conference

 **Careme:**
-- Concluded Instacart does not want me intermediating stores and customers.
+- Concluded Instacart does not want me to intermediate between stores and customers.
 You can search for ingredients, but they give back an HTML shopping list for the customer.
 - Signed up for sites that scrape Albertsons and Whole Foods.
 - Poke lunch and a walk.
 - Realized Walmart might have a public API.
-Learned about affiliate vs. d
+Learned about affiliate vs. direct.

 ## Week 2
-Over weekend cooked an excellent careme dinner for friends. https://careme.cooking/recipe/le76qpHPhb-EK2KB7TqGZA== https://photos.app.goo.gl/83E1cXchei89Qsg77
+Over the weekend, cooked an excellent Careme dinner for friends. https://careme.cooking/recipe/le76qpHPhb-EK2KB7TqGZA== https://photos.app.goo.gl/83E1cXchei89Qsg77

-Applied to Y combinator and started locations ui update
+Applied to Y Combinator and started a locations UI update.

-### Monday.
+### Monday
 * Samena workout.
-Squat and bike.
+Squats and bike.
 * Finished auth bug
-* locations ui to prod.
+* Locations UI to prod.
 * Started better wine pairing work.
-* two dinners and lanundry.
+* Two dinners and laundry.

 ### Tuesday
-* Pancake Breakfast for kids
+* Pancake breakfast for kids
-* Cache talk on excahnge funds (20% in realestate due to irs rules)
+* Catch-up talk on exchange funds (20% in real estate due to IRS rules)
-* Got questions on recipes working though not enough context and bad reload behavioru https://github.com/paulgmiller/careme/pull/203
+* Got questions on recipes working, though there was not enough context and reload behavior was bad: https://github.com/paulgmiller/careme/pull/203
-* 4 mile run and met ruben for lunch.
-Totally failed to find good food rubens gave us bad seattle dogs and nachos.
+* 4-mile run and met Ruben for lunch.
+Totally failed to find good food; Ruben gave us bad Seattle dogs and nachos.
-* Fraield to trademark, Created many issues most non tehnica, Minor updates, SEO research, sitemap started.
+* Failed to trademark, created many issues (mostly non-technical), minor updates, SEO research, sitemap started.
-* Colins pub
+* Colin's Pub
 * Missed bus.
 Careme steelhead (slaw great, trout meh)
-* India scraping compay did not schedule a 9pm meeting as promised
+* India scraping company did not schedule a 9 PM meeting as promised